 • Cheap Hotel: The Fleet

 • Trinity College: Westin

 The Best Areas to Stay in Dublin

 So rapidly has Dublin changed that a decade ago, a list like this would have been limited to three or four neighborhoods in the central areas south of the River Liffey.
-These days, with improved public transport and sky-high rents pushing younger people further out of the city center, it feels like a new hip neighborhood is springing up every other week (and along with it, hotels, bars, and restaurants).
+These days, with improved public transport and sky-high rents pushing younger people further out of the city center, it feels like a new hip neighborhood is springing up every other week (and along with it, fantastic hotels, bars, and restaurants).
 Examples include the flourishing Docklands in the east, The Liberties in the west, Smithfield in the north, and Portobello in the south, to name just a few places that have ‘come up’ in recent years which are worth visiting to get a feel for authentic Dublin life.
 Nevertheless, anyone new to the city will still want to first head to the area just south of the River Liffey, the historic center full of graceful Georgian architecture, history, and heritage businesses.

 The first stop on any tourist itinerary has to be the country’s most famous squares, Merrion Square & St Stephen’s Green.
 Not only are they pretty public spaces in their own right, full of interesting colonial and republican history (don’t miss the statue of former Merrion Square resident Oscar Wilde or the bullet holes from the 1916 uprising in Fusilier’s Arch), but the area also houses several of the country’s most important museums and government institutions, including the seat of parliament.
 The streets in-between the two are filled with upmarket restaurants, bars, and stores, as well as both of Dublin’s 2-Michelin-Star restaurants.
 All that, plus the city’s best bus and tram connections.